luisluis8414/MNIST_NN/README.md

 ## 🚀 Building the Project

 ### Platform Support
 This project was developed and tested on Windows.
-While the code might work on Linux/Mac with modifications, it has not been tested on those platforms.
+While the code might work on Linux/Mac, it has not been tested on those platforms.

 ### Required Dependencies
 Before building, you need to set up the following libraries in the `vendor` directory: